Ludovic Magnin

 Ludovic Magnin (/fr/; born 20 April 1979) is a Swiss football manager and a former player.
-He is the manager of Swiss Super League club Basel.
 He played as a left-back for the Switzerland national team, Yverdon Sport, FC Lugano, Werder Bremen, VfB Stuttgart, and FC Zürich.

-As a manager he won the Swiss Cup with Zurich in 2018 and following spells in charge of Rheindorf Altach and Lausanne-Sport.
+As a manager he won the Swiss Cup with Zurich in 2018 and following that had spells in charge of Rheindorf Altach and Lausanne-Sport.

 Club career

 Youth teams

 Born in Lausanne, Magnin started his career at FC Echallens, where he played until 1996.
 He spent one season at Lausanne Sports before joining second-tier Yverdon Sports.

 Switzerland and Germany

 In 1999, he made his professional debut for Yverdon Sports.
 In the summer of 2000, he transferred to Ticino side FC Lugano, then playing in the first-tier Axpo Super League.

 In the beginning of 2002, Magnin made his biggest career move by joining Bundesliga side Werder Bremen for the transfer sum of approximately 1 million Swiss Francs.
 He won the double of Bundesliga and DFB-Pokal with the Northern German side in 2004, but had bad luck with many injuries and played only 45 games in four years in Bremen.

 In 2005, he transferred to Southern Germany, to Swabian side VfB Stuttgart.
 There Ludo, as he is being called by Stuttgart fans, became a first-team regular within the first season and was a key player for his team in the following 2006–07 season, when he became German champion for the second time in his career.
 In early 2008, he extended his contract until June 2010.
 When his starting position in the team began to erode in the beginning of the 2009–10 season, Magnin decided to leave Stuttgart in order to keep his chances of playing for the Swiss national squad at the 2010 World Cup.
 Therefore, he returned to his native country in January 2010, joining FC Zürich.
 Magnin made 103 appearances scoring two goals in four and a half years at VfB.

 On 27 August 2012, Magnin announced that he had decided to end his playing career.
 Having suffered a back injury before the 2012–13 season, he expected to play until the end of the season, but shortly after admitted that it was impossible to remain as a player.
 He also mentioned that he would serve as an assistant coach of FC Zürich junior team.